United Church of Christ Mental Health Network

 • Contact the MHN

-The Journey
+The Journey Continues Blog

 the UCC Mental Health Network Blog

-Welcome to the United Church of Christ Mental Health Network (UCC MHN) blog, The Journey.
+Welcome to the United Church of Christ Mental Health Network (UCC MHN) blog, The Journey Continues.
 Our weekly posts will explore mental health and addiction through the lens of our Christian faith.
 We will write about how our personal experiences affect our lives and how our spirituality supports our journey.
 Everyone who is living with a mental health or addiction disorder, or has a loved one who is affected by a mental health challenge or addiction, is on a journey.
 Together we can connect with each other and share some ways to travel the path of hope and wholeness.

 View Posts by Category